 - Turn the heat off and leave the cheesecake in the oven for several hours after it is done.
 Cheesecakes that cool slowly are much less likely to crack.

-There are lots of steps to making a turtle cheesecake.
+There are lots of steps to making this recipe.
 You can speed up the process by taking a few shortcuts:

 - Buy pecan pieces instead of pecan halves.
 This will save you time chopping the pecans or food processing them.

 - Use store-bought caramel sauce instead of making your own.
 Yes, you could make homemade caramel sauce, and it would be delicious.
-But, you are already making a layered cheesecake, so you totally get a pass if you just buy the sauce.
-I like to splurge for an all-natural caramel sauce since it uses the same ingredients that I would use if I made it from scratch.
+You’re already making a layered cheesecake, so you totally get a pass if you buy the sauce.
+I like to splurge for all-natural caramel sauce since it uses the same ingredients that I would use if I made it from scratch.

 - Use store-bought chocolate sauce.
 Making ganache doesn’t take much time at all, but sometimes there is only so much you feel like doing.
 It’s totally OK to use store-bought chocolate sauce on this cheesecake.
 You can find it near the ice cream in most grocery stores.

 - For the ultimate cheat, make cream cheese cookies instead and decorate them turtle-style.
 They aren’t nearly as decadent, but they are still delicious!